lilianchs/Entityseg-Dataset-Collection/README.md

 python entityseg_filter_gradio_validate.py --h5_dir {path to h5_dir} --save_dir {path to save_dir} --ann_pat {associated ann path that you used for gradio} --img_dir {associated image dir}
 ```
 * It should visualize the image and only the segments that you chose (as saved in the h5 directory)

+## Consolidation
+* At the end, since we are aiming for a dataset of 1000, we just need the path to your save directory containing all the .h5 files
+* For each split of 10k, maybe aim for ~340 .h5 files (can see how many you have by counting the # of files in your h5 save directory)

 ## Visual Examples
 ![alt text](https://github.com/lilianchs/Entityseg-Dataset-Collection/blob/main/images/entityseg_example_segments.png "Visual Examples")